Malav-P/Malav-P.github.io/_notes/2024-03-14-constrained-optimization.md

 Assume $\boldsymbol{x}^{*}$ is a regular point.[^1]<br>

-[^1]: At a regular point the active constraint gradients must be linearly independent or satisfy some other weaker condition.
-We omit them here for the sake of brevity.

 If $\boldsymbol{x}^{*}$ is a local minimizer to (1), then the following conditions hold.
 $$
   \begin{aligned}